 The specific instance process facilitates the resolution of issues that arise between MNEs and civil society stakeholders relating to implementation of the Guidelines.
 The NCP can offer a forum for confidential discussion, including but not limited to facilitating voluntary mediation or conciliation between the relevant parties.
 For further information, please click here.

-Assistant Secretary Jose Fernandez announced to the Advisory Committee on International Economic Policy (ACIEP) on September 13, 2011, that the Department would be establishing a Stakeholder Advisory Board (SAB), whose function would be to provide recommendations to the ACIEP on implementation of the OECD Guidelines, including their public promotion, collaboration between the U.S. NCP and stakeholders to anticipate and address future challenges in a proactive manner, and the operations of the U.S. NCP.
+Former Assistant Secretary Jose Fernandez announced to the Advisory Committee on International Economic Policy (ACIEP) on September 13, 2011, that the Department would be establishing a Stakeholder Advisory Board (SAB), whose function would be to provide recommendations to the ACIEP on implementation of the OECD Guidelines, including their public promotion, collaboration between the U.S. NCP and stakeholders to anticipate and address future challenges in a proactive manner, and the operations of the U.S. NCP.

-Assistant Secretary Fernandez announced on January 31, 2012, the individuals who will comprise the SAB.
+Former Assistant Secretary Fernandez announced on January 31, 2012, the individuals who will comprise the SAB.
 The SAB, a subcommittee of the ACIEP, is led by co-chairs representing business and civil society.
 The co-chairs are Trevor Gunn, Medtronic Senior Director for International Relations, and Owen Herrnstadt, International Association of Machinists and Aerospace Workers Director for Trade and Globalization.
 The other SAB members are leaders from business, labor, civil society, and academia.

 The SAB members are: